How to Paint Drywall Like a Pro: A Step-by-Step Guide

 How long should I wait before applying a second coat of paint?

-Typically, wait 2 to 4 hours, but it’s best to check the manufacturer’s instructions for specific drying times to ensure optimal results.
+Waiting 2 to 4 hours is typically sufficient for the first coat to dry enough for a second application.
+However, always check the manufacturer’s instructions for specific drying times to ensure optimal results.

 What tools do I need for cleaning up after painting drywall?